Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 The Middle School years are an opportunity for remarkable growth.
 During this stage of development, students are naturally academically curious, while at the same time, a tremendous amount of social and emotional learning occurs.
 This combination gives us an opportunity to challenge our students with a vigorous, student-centered curriculum.
 Our Middle School intentionally spans grades five through eight.
 That structure affords the students a four-year period in which to develop organization, independence and autonomy.

-In the Middle School at Shorecrest, our students engage in authentic Service Learning that is tied directly to the curriculum.
+In the Middle School at Shorecrest, students engage in authentic Service Learning that is tied directly to the curriculum.
 Each grade has at least one major, cross-curricular project that includes a service component.

 • Fifth grade students build upon the learning they do while reading the historical fiction novel “A Long Walk to Water” about Sudanese children whose lives are impacted by war and water insecurity.
 Students work to raise awareness within the school community about the issues of water insecurity and the importance of water conservation.